-Kitchen Chimneys are available in a range of prices.
+Kitchen Chimneys are available at a range of prices.
 There are a host of brands in the market and each of them has a range of products in different price ranges.
 You can definitely choose the right brand which will suit your budget.

-While you can get a good 60 cm kitchen chimney at anywhere between Rs.
-4000 and Rs.
-6000, a good 90cm kitchen chimney can cost you around Rs.
-12000.
+While you can get a good 60 cm kitchen chimney at anywhere between 5000 INR and 7000 INR, a good 90cm kitchen chimney can cost you around 12000 – 15000 INR.

 The price will definitely vary according to the brand, the model and the suction power of the chimney.

-Blower or motor: The blower or motor of the chimney is a very integral part of the appliance.
+- Blower or motor: The blower or motor of the chimney is a very integral part of the appliance.
 Before purchasing a chimney, always make sure that it is securely closed.
-Dust might enter if the motor is not closed and this, in turn, might be harmful for the appliance.
+Dust might enter if the motor is not closed and this, in turn, might be harmful to the appliance.
 An aluminium blower which is non-sticky is the best choice.

-Thermostatic protection: Also see whether the chimney you select for your kitchen has a thermal overload protector.
+- Thermostatic protection: Also see whether the chimney you select for your kitchen has a thermal overload protector.
 Overheating or burning of the motor can be very risky.
 Kitchen chimneys with a thermal overload protector provide thermostatic protection and immediately cut off the power supply in case of overheating.
 This will prevent the motor from burning out.

-Concealed hood: If you lay more emphasis on the aesthetics and design of your chimney then you can think about buying a kitchen chimney with a concealed hood.
+- Concealed hood: If you lay more emphasis on the aesthetics and design of your chimney then you can think about buying a kitchen chimney with a concealed hood.
 These hoods are built within the ceiling.
 They have a visually appealing design.
 They also come with attractive lighting and glass panels which enhance the overall look of the kitchen chimney.

 So if you are looking for a chimney for your kitchen which is not very noisy, then the split chimney will be the one to go for.

-Speed: A few kitchen chimney brands which have advanced technology, offer various speed options.
+- Speed: A few kitchen chimney brands which have advanced technology, offer various speed options.
 Choosing a high speed will ventilate your kitchen quickly.

-Convertible kits: There are a few kitchen chimney brands which come with convertible kits.
+- Convertible kits: There are a few kitchen chimney brands which come with convertible kits.
 This is another thing which you can look out for before selecting the chimney for your kitchen.

 These convertible kits can convert a ducted chimney into a ductless chimney.
 This kit can come really handy in situations where you want to reposition your chimney and convert it into a ductless one.